tianzhuqingying/d3_v7_100_chart_examples/README.md

-This example is a quick exercise to create the D3 sample chart.
+This example is a quick exercise to create D3 sample charts.